-The Commuter Student Programs component of the Office of Student Transition and Persistence is designed to promote a sense of belonging among commuter students while offering programs to enhance wellness, academic success and student connections within the UT campus.
+The Commuter Student Program component of Student Transition and Persistence is designed to promote a sense of belonging among commuter students while offering programs to enhance wellness, academic success and student connections within the UT campus.

 Commuter students can take advantage of many services specifically dedicated to them, to ensure they will get the most out of their experience at UT.
 These Services include:

 The Commuter lounge

 Relaxing space dedicated specifically to commuter students, the commuter lounge, located on the second floor of the Vaughn Center, is open daily from 7 to 1 a.m.
 The lounge offers a variety of accommodations for campus needs: lockers, desks, kitchenette and TV.
 Lockers are available for students to keep books and personal items secure.
 The kitchenette is equipped with two refrigerators, a sink, cupboards and a microwave.
 There are study stations to plug in computers for study sessions.
 Enjoy watching favorite TV shows between classes on the large screen television with cable access or take a relaxing nap on the beds, hammocks and sleeping pods reserved exclusively for commuters.
 All these features are provided to ensure students’ comfort and well-being.

 To make commuter students’ transit as smooth and convenient as possible, 50 additional parking spots were dedicated to commuter students in 2012.

 - The Thomas parking garage, located between North A and North B streets on the west side of campus, has approximately 800 spaces.

 - The West parking garage is located along North Boulevard.
 The first floor of the West parking garage has designated commuter parking spaces.

 - Commuter students (except freshmen) with valid parking permits may also use the new temporary parking lot south of ResCom.

 - All first-year students (commuter or residential) must park in the West parking garage.